inmo-jang/space-simulator/README.md

-# SPADE (Swarm Planning And Decision-making Evaluation) Simulator
+# SPACE (Swarm Planning And Control Evaluation) Simulator

-**SPADE** Simulator is a pygame-based application for simulating decentralized agent behavior using behavior trees.
+**SPACE** Simulator is a pygame-based application for simulating decentralized agent behavior using behavior trees.
-By integrating your custom decision-making algorithms as plugins, SPADE enables rigorous testing and comparative analysis against pre-existing algorithms.
+By integrating your custom decision-making algorithms as plugins, SPACE enables rigorous testing and comparative analysis against pre-existing algorithms.

 <div style="display: flex; flex-direction: row;">